MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/microsoft-secure-score-whats-coming.md

 - Stop legacy protocols communication
 - Stop weak cipher usage

-#### Support for Microsoft Defender ATP Threat & Vulnerability Management (TVM) security recommendations
+### Support for Microsoft Defender ATP Threat & Vulnerability Management (TVM) security recommendations in the preview version

 - All released security recommendations supplied by TVM will now also be available in Microsoft Secure Score